reetssydney/prototypes/growth-firebase/Add image TODO list.md

 - [ ] Show more image info as a pop-up
 - [ ] Make the caption a full screen modal/dialog
 - [ ] Add a caption tooltip on the full screen modal/dialog
+- [ ] Change position and pointer placement for onboarding to match corresponding components in Concept A
 - [ ] Change disabled next icon in the full-screen caption image to enabled primary icon when a decision is made